My Thyroid Relief

 Monk Fruit Sweetener

 Monk fruit extract is another natural sweetener containing mogrosides, which provide sweetness without calories.
 It is considered safe and is increasingly popular as a sugar alternative.
-Monk fruit sweetener is often found blended with other sweeteners like erythritol to improve texture and taste.
+Monk fruit sweetener is often blended with other sweeteners like erythritol to improve texture and taste.
 While it offers many benefits, it should be consumed in moderation to maintain overall health.

 Raw Honey